Beside the Mountain

 Things to note about some of the ingredients:

-• Whole wheat flour: This recipe uses whole wheat flour to increase the nutrient density in each bite.
+• Whole wheat flour: I like to use whole wheat flour in this recipe to increase the nutrient density in each bite.
 I use organic whole wheat flour because as someone who has studied nutrition, I feel this is best for our bodies and our kids.
 Read more on this here.

 • Molasses: Use regular unsulphured molasses, as blackstrap molasses is quite strong and bitter-tasting.

-• Pumpkin puree: Canned pumpkin puree or homemade pumpkin puree works for this recipe (not pumpkin pie filling).
+• Pumpkin puree: Canned pumpkin puree or homemade pumpkin puree works for this recipe (I haven't tested this recipe with pumpkin pie filling).

 • Spices: I think ginger is essential, cinnamon makes the pumpkin pop, and cardamom is so fun!
 However, cardamom is optional.